 For many generations of Disneyland vacationers, the Howard Johnson Anaheim Hotel & Water Playground has been the go-to hotel.
 Founded in 1965 – just 10 years after Disneyland itself – the HoJo Anaheim has been part of some serious theme park history.
 Over five decades later, it is still one of the most popular and well-known off-property Disneyland hotels.

-We found the hotel to be an ideal fit for family travelers.
+My family and I have found the hotel to be an ideal fit for family travelers.
 The walking distance location, the awesome water playground, and the mid-century modern vibe make it one of my top off-property recommendations in the area.

 Here’s what you need to know to decide whether the HoJo Anaheim is the right hotel for your family vacation at Disneyland.
+And… a bonus for reading until the end of this HoJo Anaheim review is all my tips for finding discounts!

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)